 - $25,000,000 total project budget includes all hard and soft costs:

-- Design fees
+- Design fees and construction costs

 - Fixtures, furniture, and equipment (FF&E)

-- Audio visual technology
+- Audio visual technology and information technology infrastructure

 - Total project cost per square foot: